We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-According to a 2020 survey by the research and strategy firm Lifestory, DeWalt, Makita, and Milwaukee are among the most trusted power tool brands.
+According to this study, DeWalt, Craftsman, and Bosch are among the most trusted power tool brands.
 That said, it ultimately depends on which power tool you’re using and what you’re using it for.
-For example, auto mechanics might disagree with home improvement contractors on what impact drivers are best.
+For example, auto mechanics might disagree with home improvement contractors on which impact drivers are best.
 The key is to ascertain your needs and budget, then balance those with well-reviewed products.
-Many of the brands listed above manufacture durable, reliable power tools well-suited to a variety of needs and budgets.
+All of the brands listed above manufacture durable, reliable power tools well-suited to a variety of needs and budgets.

 Milwaukee has manufacturing facilities in Mississippi and Wisconsin, having expanded facilities as recently as 2021.
 They also have manufacturing facilities in Europe and China.